nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:information_source: Notes:** <br>

-* If you are editing the budget, please ensure that it is sufficient to cover the cost of all the planned items.
+* If you are editing the budget, please ensure that it is sufficient to cover the cost of all the planned activities.
 An error would be shown otherwise.<br>
-* If you reduce the duration of an itinerary, days will be removed from the back, and any items that were scheduled on a removed day would be returned to the wishlist.<br>
+* If you reduce the duration of an itinerary, days will be removed from the back, and any activities that were scheduled on a removed day would be returned to the wishlist.<br>

 </div>